Graphiques-Digitale/SSSEO/README.md

 > SSSEO_TwitterCards_SiteTree_DataExtension

-@note: only type **summary** is supported for now, more types coming in further versions.
+@note: only type **'summary'** is supported for now, more types coming in further versions.

 ### 3.4.
 Schema.org